The Columbia Lighthouse Project Staff

 Director

 Dr. Kelly Posner Gerstenhaber is a Professor of Psychiatry at Columbia University and her work is saving lives all over the globe.
 The former President of the American Psychiatric Association noted her work with the Columbia Protocol could be “like the introduction of antibiotics.”
-The U.S. Department of Defense said her work is “nothing short of a miracle” and that “her effective model of improving the world will help propel us closer to a world without suicide,” and The White House recently highlighted the Columbia Protocol app as helping to achieve the President’s mental health and suicide prevention initiatives.
+The architect of Zero Suicide and the U.S. President’s Commission on Mental Health said, “Her work is equivalent to the discovery of a vaccine with the ability to prevent death on a massive scale.”
+The U.S. Department of Defense said her work is “nothing short of a miracle” and that “her effective model of improving the world will help propel us closer to a world without suicide,” and The White House highlighted the Columbia Protocol app as helping to achieve the President’s mental health and suicide prevention initiatives.
 The CDC noted that her work is “changing the paradigm in suicide risk assessment in the U.S. and worldwide.”

 Keita Franklin, Ph.D.